renaissance-publishing/renaissance/content/chapters/19-backgrounds-traits-classes-and-powers.md

       - Effect: held ball of fire

           - After it is created, treat the ball of fire as you would any other held object.
 The ball of fire will not burn you or any possession that you are in contact with, but it will burn other objects (or people).
           - If the ball of fire looses contact with you (as it will if it is thrown, for example), it can persist for up to 5 turns (about 15 seconds) on its own; otherwise, it can persist as long as you hold on to it.
           - You can voluntarily dismiss the ball of fire (which is handy, because sleeping with a ball of fire in your hand is ill-advised).
           - The ball of fire is, of course, fire, and effects other objects as such.
-(It will burn other people for 1d10 DV, plus 1 per ten ranks of Spellcraft.)
+(It will burn other people for 1d10 DV, plus 1 per ten ranks of Spellcraft; it may set a character on fire if an exceptional success is scored.)
+          - Clarification: since the ball of fire is treated just like any other small object, it can be thrown at an opponent (using all the rules for a ranged attack with a thrown weapon, doing the listed damage, and having the Fire tag), or it can be pressed into an opponent to burn them (a touch-only attack, doing the listed damage, having the Fire tag).

   - Exploding Fireball: